 Then I added a hanging floor length mirror to the door and a medicine cabinet to the wall behind the head.
 We had to beef up the latch on the cabinet to make sure it stay closed as we sailed.
 I couldn’t believe how cheap this cabinet was!
 I think we got it for $15 at Home Depot.
 Having extra storage is definitely a help as well.

 When it came to the lighting in the head I was really concerned about making sure I had the right light to put on my makeup should I ever decide to wear it again.
 I didn’t want anything directly overhead as it was guaranteed to amplify the giant bags under my eyes and send me directly into a horrible depression.
 We ended up getting one of these dual switch DC lights from Amazon.
-For just over $10 a pop (if you click “more buying options”) you really can’t beat them.
+For just about $15 a pop you really can’t beat them.
 We updated all the bulbs to LEDs and positioned it just above the mirror to create a shadowless canvas for makeup application.
-Who cares that in the couple months we’ve had the light installed I’ve put makeup on in their maybe one time, I have the perfect spot to create a gorgeous (and appropriate) smokey eye for a laid back night in the Caribbean.
+Who cares that in the couple months we’ve had the light installed I’ve put makeup on maybe one time, I have the perfect spot to create a gorgeous (and appropriate) smokey eye should I ever desire to.

 Storage wise our head is definitely not lacking.
 We have a huge under sink storage cabinet, then another quite large space behind the sink, as well as one drawer.
 Just for kicks I hung an old Ikea clear spice rack to hold a few odds and ends.
 Add in the new medicine cabinet and I think I have just about as much space as I did back in my apartment days.